lwjglgamedev/lwjglbook-bookcontents-leg/chapter23/chapter23.md

 }
 ```

-Then, we need to be able to set that value for each GameItem.
+Then, we need to be able to set that value for each .
 If you recall from previous chapters we have two scenarios:

 * Rendering of non instanced meshes.
 * Rendering of instanced meshes.

-In the first case, the data for each GameItem is passed through uniforms, so we just need to add a new uniform for that in the vertex shader.
+In the first case, the data for each ```GameItem``` is passed through uniforms, so we just need to add a new uniform for that in the vertex shader.
 In the second case, we need to create a new instanced attribute.
 You can see bellow the additions that need to be integrated into the vertex shader for both cases.

 ```glsl
 layout (location=14) in float selectedInstanced;